 You order by ipad, which means you don’t have to wait for a waiter to come and take your orders.
 Their potatoes cooked in three ways and rice or buckwheat flour focaccia are the most popular appetizer.
 The beetroot and quinoa burger put a smile on my face, and the avocado and chocolate mousse convinced me that this was my place.
 I’d love to try their bowls and salads, too.
 It’s quite expensive, but no more than any Milanese restaurant.
 And the food is really good and combines taste and healthy ingredients.
 Also, they’ve got a charity program called “Proud to Give Back”, so clients can help provide water and food to children in need.

 Mantra Raw Vegan

 Nearby, V3Raw is another interesting place for those who love vegan and healthy food.
 You can choose among a selection of yogurt bowls, toasts, salads and smoothies, and then sit at a table inside or in the gazebo.
-This is the perfect place for a quick lunch, a break or a morning spent working at the computer (you can stay here as long as you want).
+This is the perfect place for a quick lunch, a break or a morning spent working at the computer.

 Gluten free life at So’riso

 I’ve got a celiac friend who took me in a gluten-free restaurant I had only seen while passing by, So’Riso.
 In Italian, the name plays with the words “sorriso”, which means “smile”, and “riso”, “rice”.
 In fact this restaurant-café serves rice-based dishes, which are naturally gluten free.
 Both vegans and non-vegans will find something they like, as long as they eat rice.